 Issue 6.
 Secure, reliable, effective, and efficient information technology (IT) infrastructure that facilitates justice information sharing.

-In order to promote the effective sharing of justice information across agency and jurisdictional boundaries, meet stakeholder requirements, and promote availability, reliability, stability, and coverage, the existing IT infrastructure must be expanded, enhanced, and maintained.
+To promote the availability, reliability, stability, and coverage of justice information across agency and jurisdictional boundaries, the existing IT infrastructure must be expanded, enhanced, and maintained.

 Issue 7.
 Rapid identification through biometric technologies.